-If your case is especially severe or if your loved one is at medical risk, it’s important to make sure the resident is evaluated by a hospital or doctor unaffiliated with the neglectful facility.
-You should get in touch with local and state agencies to allow them to begin their own investigations of the facility.
+If your case is especially severe or your loved one is at medical risk, it’s important to make sure the resident is evaluated by a hospital or doctor unaffiliated with the neglectful facility.
+In addition, you should get in touch with local and state agencies to allow them to begin their investigations of the facility.

 Yes.
 If you have lost a loved one due to nursing home negligence in Florida, you may be eligible to bring a wrongful death lawsuit against the facility.
 A wrongful death attorney can help you determine this is the right step for you.

 Who Should I Contact If Someone I Love Has Been a Victim of Nursing Home Negligence?

 Many people’s first question after finding out that a loved one has faced nursing home neglect is about who to contact for help.
 Act immediately to help your family member.

 Take the following steps:

 - Call local law enforcement if there is an immediate problem.Sometimes, a nursing home resident might be at risk of immediate physical harm or a health issue.
 You should call local police and paramedics if this is the case.
 They will remove the resident from the neglectful home and help transfer them somewhere safe.

 - Contact a long-term care ombudsman.Ombudsmen are people who act as advocates for adults who live in nursing homes and other long-term care facilities.
 An ombudsman can help you protect your loved one’s rights and help you determine what steps to take to ensure their safety.